jacobrigal/learning-journal/programming_with_javascript.md

 # Programming with JavaScript
 ## What's a script?
-"A series on short instructions, each of which is performed in order to solve the problem at hand." -Duckett.
+"A series of short instructions, each of which is performed in order to solve the problem at hand." -Duckett.
 Analogies:
 + Recipes.
 Step-by-step instructions, new terms.
 + Handbook.
 Protocol for certain situations/scenarios.
 You only need to follow the steps for that case.
 + Manual.
 A series of tests carried out step-by-step.